Service Learning Procedures during Remote Learning

-With the closing of all Arizona schools for the remaining 2019-2020 school year, Service Learning will precede as follows:
+With the remote learning in place, Service Learning will precede as follows:

 Skyline Service Learning